brielmayer/teda-framework/README.md

 ## FAQ

-**Does Teda pull in Apache POI?**
-No. Since version 1.0 Teda uses [FastExcel](https://github.com/dhatim/fastexcel) for `.xlsx` and [SODS](https://github.com/miachm/SODS) for `.ods`.
-Both are small, actively maintained, and free of Log4j transitive dependencies.

 **How are Excel formulas handled?**
 Teda reads the **cached result** of the formula, not the formula text.
 This is what Excel writes to the file the last time it saved.
 If a spreadsheet is generated programmatically without ever being opened by Excel or LibreOffice, formula cells may not have cached values; in that case Teda returns an empty string.

-**Do I need Docker to use Teda in my own tests?**
-Only if your own tests happen to use Testcontainers.
-The Teda library itself is a plain Java dependency.
-Teda's *own* test suite uses Testcontainers to verify against real MySQL, PostgreSQL, Oracle, SQL Server, and MariaDB instances.

 **Can I compare a subset of columns?**
 Only columns that appear as headers in the expected `#Table` block are compared.